October 30, 2025

 Claims about necessary conditions have specific implications about potential outcomes:

-If we say that: “economic crisis is a necessary condition for populist dictatorship to replace democracy”
+If we say that: “The Great Depression was a necessary condition for the Nazis to take power in Germany.”

-Something else might need to happen, in addition to economic crisis, for dictatorship to arise.
+Something else might have had to happen, in addition to economic crisis, for Nazis to take power.

 Sufficient Conditions